It comes as no surprise that teenagers have a lot going on when they’re dealing with so much emotional and physical strife in their daily lives.

 Some teens are simply dealing with the difficulties that everyone faces in those formative years.
 Others, however, have serious behavioral problems and aggression to contend with.
 These types of behaviors are especially common after a teen has experienced something traumatic, like sexual assault, a death in the family, or an abortion.

 When choosing a counseling or mental health facility for teens, one of the first things to consider is how long a particular practice has been in the business helping teens.
-Our practice specializes in teenage therapy and counseling, so you know your child is getting the best care they deserve and find relief for their mental health woes.
+My practice specializes in teenage therapy and counseling, so you know your child is getting the best care they deserve and find relief for their mental health woes.

 Some of our areas of expertise include: